CeamKrier/docker-adventure/README.md

 ### A NodeJS app with docker

 We used alpine distro of Linux in previous examples as our base image.
-To create a NodeJS app, we need to have ‘npm’ installed on our file system too.
+To create a NodeJS app, we need to have `npm` installed on our file system too.
 There is two way to achieve that.
-Either we specify the installation of ‘npm’ in the dockerfile or we use a base image that already have the ‘npm’ in it.
+Either we specify the installation of `npm` in the dockerfile or we use a base image that already have the `npm` in it.

 `FROM node:alpine`
-To follow the second scenario, we must download the ‘node:alpine’ which is the Linux distro of alpine + NodeJS.
+To follow the second scenario, we must download the `node:alpine` which is the Linux distro of alpine + NodeJS.

 `COPY . .`
-In NodeJS environment, dependencies of the application held in ‘package.json’ file.
-When the docker run the ‘npm install’ command to get packages that being used at the project, the file must represent in the directory.
-To achieve that, we copy all the files of project to the docker image’s filesystem with the command above.
+In NodeJS environment, dependencies of the application held in `package.json` file.
+When the docker run the `npm install` command to get packages that being used at the project, the file must represent in the directory.
+To achieve that, we copy all the files of project to the docker image`s filesystem with the command above.

 At that point, the dockerized node app will successfully run.
-But when we try to access it on localhost address we simply can’t (because of the isolated nature of the container).
+But when we try to access it on localhost address we simply can`t (because of the isolated nature of the container).
 To overcome that, we need to run the container with an extra argument to port incoming traffic from somewhere in the host machine to the container.

 ![Docker run port mapping](./zdocs/docker-run-port-mapping.png)